singmann/afex/README.md

 A further overview is provided by the [vignette](https://cran.rstudio.com/web/packages/afex/vignettes/afex_anova_example.html).

 The following code provides a simple example for an ANOVA with both between- and within-subject factors.
 For this we use the lexical-decision and word naming latencies reported by Freeman, Heathcote, Chalmers, and Hockley (2010), see also `?fhch2010`.
 As is commonly done, we use the natural logarithm of the response times, `log_rt`, as dependent variable.
-As indepdendent variable we will consider the between-subjects factor `task` (`"naming"` or `"lexdec"`) as well as the within-subjects-factors `stimulus` (`"word"` or `"nonword"`) and `length` (with 3 levels, 3, 4, or 5 letters).
+As independent variable we will consider the between-subjects factor `task` (`"naming"` or `"lexdec"`) as well as the within-subjects-factors `stimulus` (`"word"` or `"nonword"`) and `length` (with 3 levels, 3, 4, or 5 letters).

 ``` r
 library("afex")